bitfield/script/README.md

 script.ListFiles("*.php").ExecForEach("php {{.}}").Stdout()
 ```

-## ExternalFilter
+## FilterFunc

-ExternalFilter runs the given filter functions on the current pipe.
+FilterFunc runs the given filter functions on the current pipe.
 This filter can be used to include custom filters in
 a pipe.
-The external filter function must handle a nil pipe.
+The filter function must handle a nil pipe.
 ```go
 func secondLine(in *script.Pipe) *script.Pipe {
 	if in == nil {